Improving Team Relationships Using an Emotional Intelligence Lens

 wishing to leverage their success.
 It certainly would have helped CiCi and Daisy relate to each other more productively.

-An HPS Senior Consultant examines the EQ-i 2.0 Subscales scores in more detail.
+HPS Operations Director, Debra Cannarella examines the EQ-i 2.0 Subscale scores in more detail.

 To better understand the case study scenario through the analysis of data provided by the EQ-i 2.0 instrument, we need to delve into the relative highs and lows of both women’s EI Subscales.